Hospital Care

 • You are treated as an individual person.

-• Your views and preferences are sought and that these are communicated clearly to others involved in your care.
+• Your views and preferences are sought and that these are communicated clearly to those involved in your care.

-• You are provided with the support and advice to work through the practical issues that come with having a life threatening illness.
+• You are provided with the support and advice to work through the practical issues that come with having a life-limiting illness.
 This may be done working alongside some of the other health care workers in the hospital.
-For example Occupational Therapists and Physiotherapists.
+For example, Occupational Therapists and Physiotherapists.

 • Time is provided to help you explore your spiritual needs.

-The palliative care team will also work with you, your family and other healthcare professional in the hospital to make out a plan for your future care.
+The palliative care team will also work with you, your family and other health and social care professional in the hospital to make out a plan for your future care.
 Palliative care can be provided in a variety of settings:

 • The acute general hospital.